pbcracker/How-Tos/Github/git-commands.md

     * Note: use this when local and remote branch are different.
 * >git push [alias] [brnach]
     * Note: use this when local and remote branch are the same.

+## <span style="color: cyan;"> *Clean Up* <span>
+Delete It All ():
+* >ssh-add -D
+    * Note: removes all keys loaded in agent.
+* >rm ~/.gitconfig
+    * Note: deletes all global git preferences.

+Delete Specific Entries:
+* >ssh-add -d < path to key >
+    * Note: removes specified key from agent.
+* >git config --global --unset < setting >
+    * Note: works well for user.name, user.email, and color.ui.
+* >git remote remove [alias]
+    * Note: using the delete all options above will not delete remote URLs configured locally.
+So run "git remote -v" and see which URLs you have configured and their cooresponding alias to remove with this command.